 Legal Service Area

 Any resident of the Otsego District Public Library legal service area may apply for a library card.
 The library’s legal service area consists of Alamo Township, the City of Otsego, Otsego Township, Trowbridge Township, and Watson Township.
 A card will be issued, upon showing proof of residency in the legal service area.
 Anyone applying for a library card must show some form of identification, (preferably a photo ID) with his or her current address printed on it.
-Minors (children 17 years of age and younger) cannot apply for a library card without parent or legal guardian present.
+Minors (children 17 years of age and younger) cannot apply for a library card without a parent or legal guardian present.
 These applications are available at the circulation desk.
 Your library card is FREE, however each patron is granted one FREE replacement card.
 After the replacement card has been issued a charge of $1 will be assigned for further lost card(s).

 Proof of Identification and Residency